 Prior to the Austin Dam Flood, charges of operating a "house of ill repute" and selling liquor without a license were pending against Cora Brooks.
-When the trial took place three months after the flood, she plead guilty.
+When the trial took place three months after the flood, she pled guilty.
 The town and judge recognized her humanity and her efforts to help the people of Austin.

 "Had it not been for her, undoubtedly hundreds more lives would have been lost," residents said in a letter to the sentencing judge.
 'Large numbers of people were fed by her, and the suffering and distressed rendered aid and assistance.'
-'Cora brooks,' the judge declared, 'proved she was not only human, but humane.'
-And her released her with a \$200 fine."
-129 https://www.pennlive.com/midstate/2011/09/prostitutes_kin_seeks_pardon_f.html, accessed 26 October 2020.
+'Cora Brooks,' the judge declared, 'proved she was not only human, but humane.'
+And he released her with a \$200 fine."

 There is more to Cora Brooks then being the proprietor of a "bawdy house."
-She was a business women, a mother, and a friend to her community.
-While others may have avoided her prior to the flood, she did not prevent that from helping in a time of need.
+She was a business woman, a partner, a mother, a heroine, and a friend to her community.
+While others may have avoided and judged her prior to the flood, she did not keep that from preventing her from helping in a time of need.